kyberdrb/IBS/README.md

     Disable `Debugging mode`.

-1. backup contacts from the `Contacts` app into `vcf` format in the root directory of the internal phone storage.
+1. backup contacts
+    - Open `Contacts` app and export all contacts into `vcf` format to the root directory of the internal phone storage.

-1. backup whatsapp, viber, messenger, signal chat history
+1. Backup chat history for instant messaging apps
+    - WhatsApp - TODO
+    - Viber - TODO
+    - Messenger - TODO
-    - Signal: screenshot of the password -> adb pull to PC -> crop the password from the screenshot -> do an OCR on the cropped image to a text file -> remove any newlines from the text file -> push the text file back to the root dir on the internal storage of the phone as "signal-backup_password.txt"
+    - Signal: TODO + screenshot of the password -> adb pull to PC -> crop the password from the screenshot -> do an OCR on the cropped image to a text file -> remove any newlines from the text file -> push the text file back to the root dir on the internal storage of the phone as "signal-backup_password.txt"

 1. backup SMS and call history e.g. with app `SMS Backup & Restore`
     - set up local backup onto custom location - the root directory in internal memory